junyuan-chen/ReadStatTables.jl/docs/src/man/date-and-time-values.md

     only the `%tc` format is supported.
     The `%d` format that appears in earlier versions of Stata is no longer documented in recent versions.
+    For SAS and SPSS, the coverage of date/time formats might be less comprehensive.

 [^2]: